-

 Prep the Job Site

-Before pouring the foundation for your 40x60 metal building, the job site needs to be prepared.
+The job site needs to be prepared before pouring the foundation for your new structure.
 This typically comprises clearing the site of any debris, adding fill (road base or similar) where appropriate, and compacting and grading the site.

 Run Utilities to the Job Site

-Before pouring the foundation, you will need to bring in a plumber to lay the pipes and an electrician to run a conduit for the power lines.
-If you are using your well as your water supply, you must check that the current pump and pressure tank can handle the additional demand.
+Before pouring the foundation, you must bring in a plumber to lay the pipes and an electrician to run a conduit for the power lines.
+If you use your well as your water supply, you must check that the current pump and pressure tank can handle the additional demand.

 For more, see our building site prep page.